gasapladev/SwiftUICapabilities/README.md

 # SwiftUICapabilities

-Demo project to study and test SwiftUI capabilities.
+Demo projects to study and test SwiftUI capabilities.

 1.)
-POS System
+POS System - A basic Point of sales system that uses SwiftUI with MVVM-C architecture

-A basic Point of sales system that uses SwiftUI with MVVM-C architecture
+2.)